GridTools/python-pkg-index/README.md

 > `repository_dispatch` trigger (the one that is used such that _other_ repo can start the update) only works when
 > the workflow file is located on the default branch!

 ## `generator.py`
 Script for updating the static pages.
 It works by scanning subfolders, currently `dace` and `ghex`, and creates an index based on all Python packages it founds in them.
 It is usually run by by the workflow automatically.

 ## `issue_update.sh`
 A simple script that allows to issue a manual remote update of the index.
 For more information please see its help output.

 ## `update_workflows`
-This folder contains the workflows that must be installed into the repos containing the dependency.
-These workflows then triggers the update chain.
+This folder contains the workflows that must be installed into the repos containing the dependency, these workflows then triggers the update chain.
+Here are the steps that are needed to install them.

+### Token
+The first step is to create an access token for the package index.
+It is recommended that a [fine grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens) is used.
+The token should only grant access to the index repo and must have the '"Contents" repository permissions (write)' permission.

+Then you must install the token in the depending repo, the updater workflow expect the nae `PKG_UPDATE_TOKEN`.

+### General Process of Installing the Workflow
+The installations of workflows is not straight forward.
+First you must activate (uncomment) the `pull_request` trigger and push it.
+The net effect is that it will run once and GitHub will pick it up then.
+Afterwards you have to disable that trigger again.

 ### DaCe
 For DaCe the `dace-updater.yml` must be added to the DaCe repo.
+Follow the steps above and place it in its [own dedicated PR](https://github.com/GridTools/dace/pull/12).
+Note that it only works if this PR is is included in the `gt4py-next-integration` branch, see [these instructions](https://github.com/GridTools/dace/pull/1).

-It listens for pushes to tags `__gt4py-next-integration_*`, i.e. the ones that we use to tag our releases.
+The workflow listens for pushes to tags for the form `__gt4py-next-integration_*`, if such a push is detected, it will then inform the index repo about the new version.
-There is an [_experimental_ branch](https://github.com/GridTools/dace/pull/12) that tests the workflow using the [development index](https://github.com/philip-paul-mueller/test_package_index).
-It kind of works, however, currently only pushes related to the branch itself are detected, i.e. the branch that contains the workflow file.
-This means, that the workflow file must be included inside `gt4py-next-integration` branch, that is used to deploy the thing, which is not so nice.
-As an experiment, I changed the default branch from `main` to the experimental one, without success, but it might be due to the mentioned "unintended side effects" that a popup was informing me.

-## Token
-In order for the _depending_ repo to issue an update request an access token is needed.
-This can either be a normal (classic) access token, that needs to grant read access to the repository.
-The other possibility is to use a fine grained access token, in which case only the '"Contents" repository permissions (write)' permission has to be granted.

 # Design and Working